 Consideration should be given to implementing role-based access controls for various aspects of system use, not only administration.
 The system security policy can identify and define the various roles of users or processes.
 Each role is assigned those permissions needed to perform its functions.
 Each permission specifies a permitted access to a particular resource (such as "read" and "write" access to a specified file or directory, "connect" access to a given host and port, etc.).
 Unless a permission is granted explicitly, the user or process should not be able to access the protected resource.

-- Principle 25.
+Additionally, identify the roles/responsibilities that, for security purposes, should remain separate, this is commonly termed "separation of duties".

+Principle 27 (formerly 25).
 Do not implement unnecessary security mechanisms.

-Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ~ $\checkmark\checkmark$ $\checkmark\checkmark$ ✓ ✓
+Initiation Devel/Acquis Implement Oper/Maint Disposal Applicability ✓ √ √ ✓✓ ✓ ✓

 Discussion: Every security mechanism should support a security service or set of services, and every security service should support one or more security goals.
 Extra measures should not be implemented if they do not support a recognized service or security goal.
-Such mechanisms could add unneeded complexity to the system and are potential sources of additional vulnerabilities.
+Such mechanisms could add unneeded complexity to the system and are potential sources of additional vulnerabilities